 Any undertaking (not individuals) that participates in an unlawful horizontal or vertical agreement under Article 5(3) and (4) of the Federal Act on Cartels and Other Restraints of Competition 1995 (Cartel Act) or that abuses a dominant position under Article 7 of the Cartel Act will be sanctioned with a fine of up to 10% of the turnover achieved in Switzerland in the preceding three financial years before the imposition of the fine.
 This is not limited to the relevant markets (maximum amount).
-Only these types of restrictions on competition can be sanctioned in the case of first-time infringements (that is, without violation of a prior order by, or settlement with, COMCO).
+Only the mentioned types of restrictions on competition can be sanctioned in the case of first-time infringements (that is, without violation of a prior order by, or settlement with, COMCO).

-Depending on the seriousness and nature of the infringement, the basic amount of the sanction (the starting point for calculating the sanction) may amount to a maximum of 10% of the turnover achieved by the undertaking in the relevant markets in Switzerland during the three financial years before the end of the infringement (according to recent practice).
-In cases of horizontal agreements, the basic amount of the sanction usually amounts to between 7% and 10%, and in cases of vertical agreements, usually to 5%; however, the practice has developed and may yet develop further.
+Depending on the seriousness and nature of the infringement, the basic amount of the sanction (the starting point for calculating the sanction) may amount to a maximum of 10% of the turnover achieved by the undertaking in the relevant markets in Switzerland during the preceding three financial years before the end of the infringement (according to recent practice).
+In cases of horizontal agreements, the basic amount of the sanction usually amounts to between 7% and 10% (but can be lower), and in cases of vertical agreements, usually to 5%; however, the practice has developed and may yet develop further.

-When calculating the amount of a sanction, in a first step, COMCO determines the basic amount.
-In a second step, it increases the basic amount based on the duration of the infringement: if the infringement has lasted for one to five years, the basic amount is increased by up to 50%, if longer, by up to 10% for each additional year.
-In a third step, COMCO increases and/or decreases the sanction taking into consideration the mitigating and aggravating circumstances (including co-operation other than in the form of a leniency application).
-This leads to a subtotal.
-In a fourth step, COMCO deducts from the subtotal the discount (that is, the percentage as applicable) granted to an undertaking for a leniency application.
+When calculating the amount of a sanction, COMCO will carry out the following four steps:

+- Step one: COMCO determines the basic amount. - Step two: COMCO increases the basic amount based on the duration of the infringement.
+According to the Ordinance on Sanctions imposed for Unlawful Restrictions of Competition 2004, if the infringement has lasted for between one and five years, the basic amount is increased by up to 50%, if longer, by up to 10% for each additional year. - Step three: COMCO increases and/or decreases the sanction, taking into consideration the mitigating and aggravating circumstances, including co-operation other than in the form of a leniency application.
+Discount for a possible settlement is part of the discount for co-operation. - Step four: COMCO deducts from the subtotal (resulting from the steps one to three), the discount (that is, the percentage as applicable) granted to an undertaking for a leniency application.